mido/mido/docs/socket_ports.rst

 Using this, you can write the server any way you like, for example::

-    with Server('localhost', 8080) as server:
+    with PortServer('localhost', 8080) as server:
         clients = []
         while 1:
             # Handle connections.